ilovedangomilk/crypto-fiat-treasury-transaction/README.md

-# crpyot-fiat-transaction-demo
+# crypto-fiat-treasury-transaction

-Demo for a crypto-fiat transaction service
+This is an application for a simple treasury system for storing FIAT and Crypto currencies.
+This application is coded in Java with SpringBoot framework